SLKone/staging/_case-studies/Interim-VP-of-Projects-and-Integrations-for-$350M-Specialty-Healthcare-Services.md

 ---
 layout: case-study
 title:  "Interim VP of Projects and Integrations for $350M Specialty Healthcare Services"
-industries: [Healthcare]
+industries: [Provider and Practice Management Groups]
-services-performed: [Post-Merger-Integration, Change-Management]
+services: [Post-Merger-Integration, Change-Management]
 intro: Ongoing enterprise initiatives and acquisitions required a focused leader for projects and integrations across the organization​
 team-size: 2 consultants
 project-length: 2 months